juliuschanjq/juliuschanjq.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/presentation.jpg){: .align-right width="300px"}
-👨🏻‍💻 I'm a Graduate in Computer Science, Applied Artificial Intelligence and Business Intelligence.
+👨🏻‍💻 I'm a Graduate in Computer Science, Applied Artificial Intelligence, Business Intelligence and Cyber Security.

-🔬 In the future, I aspire to explore Generative AI more deeply and am contemplating pursuing a Master's of Science in AI to further my studies in this field.
+🔬 I aspire to explore Generative AI more deeply and am contemplating pursuing a Master's of Science in AI to further my studies in this field.

 📚 I have professional expertise in product/project management and tech support.